 These common causes of slip and fall injuries listed above often lead to injuries.
 Injuries may be as minor as a twisted ankle or as severe as a traumatic brain injury depending upon the angle and impact of the fall.
 Elderly adults are more at risk for breaking bones, whereas children who slip and fall are more likely to experience head trauma.

-For a free legal consultation with a slip and fall accidents lawyer serving Worthington, call (614) 538-1116
+For a free legal consultation with a slip and fall accident attorney in Worthington, call (614) 538-1116

 A slip and fall can happen anywhere hazardous conditions exist.
 Potential slip and fall locations include the following.